-Teacher recommendation is required for this course.
-This course will cover prerequisite material that will be presented in the Advanced Placement Biology course and will cover topics more in depth, and at a faster rate than the standard Biology course.
+This course is a study of living things with emphasis on their interrelationships.
 This course will include laboratory periods utilizing research, inquiry-based modeling, and interactive aids to provide the students with practical experience to correlate with written materials.
 This course uses the scientific method to promote inquiry and learning.

 Course A: This course includes Unity & Diversity of Life, Population Dynamics, Natural Selection, Chemical Reactions, Cellular Respiration, Photosynthesis, & Feedback Loops.

 Course B: This course includes Matter Cycles, Energy Flow, Meiosis, Classical Genetics, DNA Structure & Function, Mitosis/Growth & Development, and Population Variation.